-This appendix is designed for listed treatment providers, evaluators, and polygraph examiners pursuant to section 16-11.7-101-09, C.R.S., as well as those who have filed an Intent to Apply for listing status with the Sex Offender Management Board (SOMB), to explain the requirements of listing and the process of denial of placement to the list, complaints, and appeal.
+This appendix is designed for listed treatment providers, evaluators, and polygraph examiners pursuant to section 16-11.7-101-09, C.R.S., to explain the requirements of listing and the process of denial of placement to the list, complaints, appeal, and Standards Compliance Reviews (SCRs).
 The SOMB does not have professional licensing authority, but rather statutory authority pursuant to section 16-11.7-101, et. seq.
 The provisions of these standards constitute the process of the SOMB related to listing, denial of placement, complaints and appeal.